 In one of the chapters of The Life Divine, Sri Aurobindo lists four types of knowledge of which at least the early beginnings are part of our ordinary waking consciousness (LD, pp. 524–532).Sri Aurobindo lists these different knowledge types, in harmony with the Vedic tradition, from the inside out: he starts with the knowledge of the Self, and ends with the knowledge of the outside world.

-The expert form of "separative knowledge by indirect contact" is known as science, and a tremendous collective effort goes at present into the development.
+The expert form of "separative knowledge by indirect contact" is known as science, and a tremendous collective effort goes at present into its development.
 As we are so incredibly good at it and as it can be shared and applied so easily, it plays an ever-increasing role in our society and there is an increasing tendency to think that this is the only type of knowledge that really works and is worth cultivating.

 1. Knowledge by identity